 There is some confusion about the normal duration of Prednisone treatment.
 It really depends on what condition is being treated and because there are so many uses for the drug it is difficult to speculate.
 Depending on the response to the drug and the treatment objective, duration can vary significantly.
 Your veterinarian may have you administer the drug by starting with a high dose and gradually reducing it over time.

-Be sure to follow their instructions closely for your dog’s sake.
-It is important not to miss a dose and even the time of day, pill time, should be closely adhered to for the best results.
+Follow their instructions closely for your dog’s sake.
+Do not to miss a dose and even the time of day, pill time, should be closely adhered to for the best results.

 Final Word on Prednisone